chumpro/ArchiveCache/README.md

 ## Installation

-Warning: This software is in its early testing fase.
-A current known attack is flooding, but there can be all kinds of security issues.
-When using ArchiveCache limit communitation to people you trust and use a virtual machine.
+Warning: This software is in its early testing phase.
+There can be security issues.
+When using ArchiveCache limit communication to people you trust and use a virtual machine.
 Do not put anything important on ArchiveCache and keep backups whenever you do.

-Requirements: I use python 10 with pip.
+Requirements: I use python 3.10.
 This has been tested with multiple docker containers on a docker network.
-The docker image was based on ubuntu.
+The docker image was based on Ubuntu.

+These instructions apply to people who use apt.
+Consider creating a python environment or use conda.

 ### Install IPFS

 Follow instructions to install IPFS kubo, I used v0.26.0, from here: https://github.com/ipfs/ipfs-docs/blob/main/docs/install/command-line.md.
 Make sure IPFS is initialized and started.

-### Install python ( for apt )
+### Install python

     sudo apt install python3 python3-pip